Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Discussions

 \section{Discussions}

+As shown in Figure~\ref{fig:pendulum_exp}, Figure~\ref{fig:triplependulum_exp}, Figure~\ref{fig:bicopter_exp}, and Figure~\ref{fig:quadcopter_exp} and in Table~\ref{tab:sum-total-running-time}, the MAMPC gains efficiency over time through learning on the trajectory data generated by the implicit MPC policy.
+Upon initialization, the MAMPC policy, despite of not being the most efficient, is immediately functional.
+After learning on a few samples, the NN mode behaves closer to the MPC mode but still lacks in accuracy.
+This period of learning sometimes results an temporary degradation in control efficacy and an temporary increase in running time.
+In particular, see Figure~\ref{fig:pendulum_exp} and Figure~\ref{fig:triplependulum_exp}.
+After training on sufficient number of samples, the NN mode eventually converges to and takes over the implicit MPC.
+Consequently, the overall control efficacy is recovered and computational efficiency improved.

-The numerical experiments above indicates that MAMPC may have superior amortized running time but inferior worst-case running time in common robotic applications.
-As data shows, the LQR mode and NN mode of MAMPC is faster than implicit and explicit MPC methods.
-Moreover, we will be able to further reduce the running time of the NN mode by approximately an order of magnitude, if we can safely skip the forward verification and apply the NN directly.
-However, the MPC mode of MAMPC is slower than the implicit and explicit methods due to overhead from checking switch conditions, leading to increased latency in the worst-case scenario.
-Despite of the drawback, experiments show that the MPC mode is seldom invoked, which enables MAMPC to have smaller average latency than the implicit and explicit methods.
+After the NN mode converges, the resulting MAMPC is shown to have superior amortized running time but an inferior worst-case running time.
+As the shown in the first four rows of Table~\ref{tab:sum-perstep-running-time}, the LQR mode and NN mode of MAMPC is faster than implicit MPC, while the MPC mode of MAMPC is slower than the implicit method due to overhead from computing the switch conditions.
+Therefore, in the worst case, the MAMPC will take more time to stabilize the plant than the implicit MPC.
+However, if the MAMPC spends sufficient number of steps in the NN and LQR modes, it will still has faster average running time, which is the case observed in the four numerical experiments.

+If the target system is capable of parallel computation, it is possible the reduce the worst-time running time down to the baseline running time of the implicit MPC.
+For example, a possible parallelization strategy for standard MAMPC is as follows: \textsl{1)} compute the three control modes of MAMPC in three \textit{parallel} threads, \textsl{2)} among those that pass their corresponding switch conditions, execute whichever that finishes first, and \textsl{3)} reset and repeat for next control step.
+Ignoring communication overhead, one can show that the worst-case running time is roughly identical to that of the implicit MPC.
+Note that under this setup the MAMPC scheme is \textit{at worst} equivalent to the dual-mode MPC in~\cite{michalska1993robust}.

+Of course, it should be noted that there is no guarantee that the resulting MAMPC will be more efficient than the implicit MPC, because there is no guarantee that the NN will converge to an accurate surrogate policy.
+Comparing to methods like~\cite{zhang2019safe}, where the implicit MPC controller is completely replaced by a NN controller, we trade a lack of deterministic guarantee on stability for a lack of deterministic guarantee on running time improvement.
+We believe that such a trade-off is often desirable in practice: in industrial applications, safety almost always precedes efficiency.

-Beyond the direct implications of the numerical experiments, we make following remarks on set design, forward verification, additional running time optimizations, and limitations.
+Beyond the direct implications of the experiments, we make following remarks on set design, forward verification, additional running time optimizations, and limitations.

-\subsection{Set Design}
+\subsubsection{Set Design}

 Identification and design of feasibility set $\mathbb{X}_{0}$ and attraction set $\mathcal{R}_{\textnormal{LQR}}$ is very challenging.
 One one hand, it is easier to just approximate them by conservative set estimates for robustness measures.
 For example, one can replace $\mathbb{X}_{0}$ and $\mathcal{R}_{\textnormal{LQR}}$ with $\mathbb{X}_{0}^{-}$ and $\mathcal{R}_{\textnormal{LQR}}^{-}$, where $\mathbb{X}_{0}^{-} \subset \mathbb{X}_{0}$ and $\mathcal{R}_{\textnormal{LQR}}^{-} \subset \mathcal{R}_{\textnormal{LQR}}$.
 On the other hand, however, to guarantee computational efficiency, one should make sets $\mathcal{R}_{\textnormal{LQR}}, \mathcal{R}_{\textnormal{NN}}$ as large as possible.
 This way, faster modes of MAMPC get invoked more frequently than the slow, default mode of MAMPC, leading to a more efficient amortized running time performance.
 Conservative set design makes the system more robust to model uncertainties but also slower in running time.
 Balancing the trade-off between latency and robustness is therefore a design process.